Laci1953/Cowgol_on_CP_M/EXE/readme.txt

 >cowgol hexdump.cow

 , which will result in a shorter compile time, with the disadvantage of obtaining a slightly larger and slower executable.

-The source files of Cowfix are included (cowfix.c and fix.as)

 WARNING
 -------